 It’s not safe for drivers or pedestrians to enter a level crossing if:

 - a train is on the crossing

 - the boom or barrier is closed, in the process of closing, or not fully open

 - the road beyond the crossing is blocked.

 You need to wait until all warning lights and bells have stopped, the boom gates are fully opened, and the train has passed before you proceed.

 What do I do if there aren’t any boom gates installed?

 In these circumstances, you need to obey any other signs or line markings in the area and keep a look out for any trains before you continue.
 If you see one approaching, stop.

-Pedestrians should not cross at a level crossing if a pedestrian facility (i.e. footpath, bridge or other structure designed for the use of pedestrians) is available at or within 20 metres of the crossing.
+Pedestrians shouldn’t cross at a level crossing if a pedestrian facility (such as a footpath, bridge or other dedicated structure) is available at or within 20 metres of the crossing.

 Where can I go to learn more about the level crossing removal project happening in Victoria?